 \section{Introduction and Motivation}

-The Standard Model effective field theory~(SMEFT)~\cite{Buchmuller:1985jz,Leung:1984ni,Degrande:2012wf,Brivio:2017vri,Isidori:2023pyp} provides a low-energy parametrization of phenomena beyond the standard model~(SM) in terms of Wilson coefficients~(WC).
-The WCs are the prefactors of symmetry-preserving local field operators in the SMEFT Lagrangian whose measurement allows for discriminating between different UV models.
+The Standard Model effective field theory~(SMEFT)~\cite{Buchmuller:1985jz,Leung:1984ni,Degrande:2012wf,Brivio:2017vri,Isidori:2023pyp} provides a low-energy parametrization of phenomena beyond the Standard Model~(SM) in terms of Wilson coefficients~(WC).
+The WCs are the prefactors of symmetry-preserving local field operators in the SMEFT Lagrangian, whose measurement allows for discriminating between different UV models.

 The main organizing principle of the SMEFT operators is their mass dimension, starting at six for phenomena relevant at the LHC.
-Accurate predictions for high-dimensional SMEFT analyses require a versatile and robust toolkit whose ranges of applicability and potential shortfalls must be understood in detail.
-Earlier notes of the LHC EFT WG cover several important steps forward in this regard.
-The relation between hypothetical high-scale physics and the SMEFT operators can be obtained by matching the integrated effect of the high-scale BSM phenomena to the SMEFT Wilson coefficients.
+Accurate predictions for high-dimensional SMEFT analyses require a versatile and robust toolkit, whose ranges of applicability and potential shortfalls must be understood in detail.
+Earlier notes of the LHC EFT working group (WG) cover several important steps forward in this regard.
+The relation between hypothetical high-scale physics and the SMEFT operators can be obtained by matching the integrated effect of the high-scale beyond the Standard Model~(BSM) phenomena to the SMEFT WCs.
 Automated tools for this matching are reviewed in Ref.~\cite{Dawson:2022ewj}.
 A review of experimental SMEFT measurements and observables is provided in Ref.~\cite{Castro:2809469}.
-Finally, strategies for treating uncertainties related to the truncation of the EFT expansion at finite mass dimension are discussed in Ref.~\cite{Brivio:2022pyi}.
-In this work, we do not quote the range of validity of the EFT expansion for the distributions used in the comparisons because the consistency of the computational strategies is unaffected by the validity of the expansion.
+Finally, strategies for treating uncertainties related to the truncation of the effective field theory~(EFT) expansion at finite mass dimension are discussed in Ref.~\cite{Brivio:2022pyi}.
+In this work, we do not quote the range of validity of the EFT expansion for the distributions used in the comparisons, because the consistency of the computational strategies is unaffected by the validity of the expansion.